Rodrigo-Motta/intro_DL_pytorch/README.md

 *Data Scientist | M.Sc.
 Researcher in Neuroscience | Content Creator*

 ## Introduction
 A hot topic in Data Science is how to teach it.
-This repository presents my experience in organizing a 20-hour course on Deep Learning at USP - Universidade de São Paulo, the best university in Latin America.
+This repository presents the content of a 20-hour course on Deep Learning at USP - Universidade de São Paulo, the best university in Latin America.
 The course aimed to provide an introduction to Deep Learning, covering essential topics, and offering hands-on experience using PyTorch, the main framework in academia.

 ### Course Goals
 The course was designed for students with prior knowledge of Python programming, particularly with Numpy arrays, and a basic understanding of linear algebra and probability.
 The main topics covered were: